 Many survey tools have been trying to improve the user experience for a while now as technology evolves.
 They not only try to make it better for respondents but also for researchers using the tools.

 Some of the areas where survey tools have focused their improvement on are interactivity, question format, skip logic speed in data delivery, and survey distribution.

-- More interactive: Different questions types have emerged in an attempt provide a more interactive experience to respondents, engage them, increase response rate and response accuracy.
+Different question types have emerged in an attempt to provide a more interactive experience to respondents, engage them, increase response rate and response accuracy.
 Examples include: